ministryofjustice/cloud-platform-user-guide/source/documentation/deploying-an-app/add-aws-resources.md

 ### Available modules

-The updated list of terraform modules provided by the MoJ are available here : [Terraform Modules][tf-modules-list]
+The updated list of terraform modules provided by the MoJ are available here: [Terraform Modules][tf-modules-list]

 ```
  !!!
 WARNING  !!!